-Want to avoid bonking in your marathon?
-Sure.
-None of us want that to happen – not even to our biggest rival.
-Below, you’ll find a few tips to help get you to your marathon start line and all the way to 26.2.
+Below, you’ll find tips to get you from marathon start line all the way to mile 26.2.

 Know what nutrition you’ll be taking during the race.
 Races are sponsored by companies such as Gu, Powerade, Gatorade, etc and are giving their specific runner-friendly nutrition.
 Do some research and know what they’ll be using.
 Practice using it during workouts and long runs.
 Don’t expect your flavor to be on the course even if they said it would be.
-Bring your own or potentially use what they give you, knowing that it might upset your stomach.
+Bring your own with you or use what they give you, knowing that it might upset your stomach.

 In the weeks leading up to your big race, start hydrating.
 Don’t wait until 48 hours beforehand to start.
 And of course, limit or restrict your beer and alcohol consumption.

-Eat balanced and healthy.
 Get caught up on your complex carbs!
-Know that if you hydrate correctly and eat appropriately that you’ll gain a pound or so because you’re not running as much as when you were in heavy training.
-Don’t change diet to combat weight.
+Know that if you hydrate correctly and eat appropriately that you might gain a pound or so because you’re not running as much as when you were in heavy training.
+Don’t change your diet to combat a potential gain in weight.
 Everything stored will be used during race day.

-Plan on fueling (hydrating and eating) throughout your race to combat “bonking”.
+On race day, plan on fueling (hydrating and eating) throughout your race to combat “bonking”.
 Consume both water and sports drink as well as your preferred gu/bar so that your calorie deficit does not become too great.
 Take care of your body and it will reward you with a performance you can be happy with.

 There are plenty of other tips – what are some that you would suggest?
 Leave a comment or tweet them!